digiholic/bn3-ap-patch/README.md

     - Changes the Chip Order System unlock condition from a story flag check to an item check.
 Talking to Higsby with the OrderSys in your inventory will give you access to the Chip Order system.
     - Changes the Number Trader entirely.
 Instead of giving a number entry menu, it now prompts the player to pay 500z for a single item.
 Paying will give you the next item from the Chip Trader sequence, which can then be randomized.
 Comes with all new NumberMan dialog to fit this new change
     - Changes the dialog of the hat kid next to the Number Trader will now comment on the state of video gaming in the year 20XX.
+- `7AE20C-Post-Alpha.tpl` - Simply adds a flag set to the very first text box after defeating Alpha.
+Since the flag that is _normally_ set when you beat alpha is already enabled to open postgame content, we needed to make another one.
+Pointless trivia: This flag is actually the unused 32nd Number Trader item bit!
+    - **Note**: This text archive is in the ROM _uncompressed_.
+Do not run lz10.py on this one.
+There is no compressed binary included for this intentionally.
 ### How to use TPL Files
 Install TextPET (linked above).
 Convert the script into binary using this command:
 ```